o-o-overflow/scoring-playground/README.md

                                               100  ---  1252    0  welcome_to_the_game
 ```

-Even with weird approach results in few times moving up and down a bit, but the top ten teams remain largely unmodified!
+What's interesting is that even with this weird approach, few teams move up and
+down a bit, but the teams in the top ten remain largely the same!

+It is easy to overestimate the impact of the scoring algorithm on the final
+result (I know because I certainly spent too much time thinking about it).
+But in reality, it seems like the impact is mostly psychological and
+the top teams will score equally well no matter how you configure your
+scoring.

 ### Examples (fine grained)